Welcome to a new way of healing

 Below is a guide to functional medicine in London.
 You’re going to learn everything you need to know about it and how functional medicine can help you.

-Chapter two - Why Functional Medicine is needed in this metropolis?
+Why is Functional Medicine needed

 Functional Medicine in London - What is it?

-A comprehensive view on Functional Medicine and what Functional Medicine Associates offers
+A comprehensive view on Functional Medicine and what Functional Medicine Associates offers.

 As Londoners, we all believe that lifelong health and vitality is our birthright.
 Yet few of us know why we lose it or how to get it back.
 In this cityscape where time quickly whizzes by, we need a new model of health that provides the tools to take charge of our own health.
 A process that the patient and not the doctor owns, but they work in partnership.

 Striving for optimal health is to take a holistic London approach by looking towards the new field of Functional Medicine.

 You may have noticed that there is a revolution happening in medicine.
 This new model of health care is gaining momentum and it’s helping Londoners just like you.
 It’s called Functional Medicine.
 For a growing number, Functional Medicine holds the solution to not just surviving this 24/7 lifestyle but provides the tools and ongoing process for you to thrive.
 An increasing number of Functional Medicine Practitioners are appearing in the city as part of this health care revolution.